-- 1. Extension of said leave beyond twelve (12) weeks for the purpose of child-rearing shall be granted to a maximum of nine (9) additional months; and shall be without pay or benefits. - 2.
-Unused sick leave may not be used, but shall be carried over until the unit member returns. - 3.
-Upon return from child-rearing leave, a unit member shall retain all seniority and pension rights that accrued up to the leave, but these rights shall not accrue during the period of the leave. - 4.
-Unit members shall have the right to continue applicable fringe benefits in accordance with COBRA during child-rearing leave by remitting premiums to the College. - 5.
-Every unit member shall have the right to return to the same position they held before going on child-rearing leave.
-If the position has been abolished, the unit member shall have the right to return to an equivalent position.
+- 1. Extension of said leave beyond twelve (12) weeks for the purpose of child-rearing shall be granted, to a maximum of nine (9) additional months; and shall be without pay or benefit. - 2.
+Unused sick leave may not be used, but shall be carried over until the bargaining unit member returns. - 3.
+Upon return from child-rearing leave, a bargaining unit member shall retain all seniority and pension rights that accrued up to the time of the leave, but these rights shall not accrue during the period of the leave. - 4.
+Bargaining unit members shall have the right to continue applicable fringe benefits in accordance with COBRA during child-rearing leave by remitting premiums to the College. - 5.
+Every bargaining unit member shall have the right to return to the same position they held before going on child-rearing leave.
+If the position has been abolished, the bargaining unit member shall have the right to return to an equivalent position.

-C. Personal Leave
+C. Personal

-Each unit member shall be entitled to two (2) personal days per year for personal reasons, which may accumulate up to a maximum of five (5) days.
+Each bargaining unit member shall be entitled to two (2) personal days per year for personal reasons, which may accumulate without limitation.
 Requests for such leave must be submitted twenty-four (24) hours in advance, except in the case of an emergency.
 Such leave may be taken one (1) day at a time if desired.
-Unused personal leave days remaining in excess of the maximum of five (5) at the end of any academic year shall be added to the employee's unused accumulated sick leave total in the following academic year.